RohankumarReddy/OS-lab_work./README.md

 Nagaruru Rohankumar Reddy
 1/23/SET/BCS/345
-consists of all the work from OS lab
+Repo consists of all the work from OS lab